Steady-state bifurcation analysis of a strong nonlinear atmospheric vorticity equation: Introduction

-For the equation (\ref{nb1}) with the Dirichlet boundary condition and a different forcing to (\ref{nb2}), the existence of multiple steady states was discussed by Wolansky \cite{Wol2}.
-However, the analysis of the present paper, using the Krasnoselskii bifurcation theorem \cite{Kra} and the linear spectral technique developed from Meshalkin and Sinai \cite{MS}, Iudovich \cite{Iu} and Chen et al \cite{Chen} and Chen and Price \cite{Chen1}, is quite different to the multiple solution technique of Wolansky \cite{Wol2} although the Lagrangian formulation is developed from Wolansky \cite{Wol1}.
+For the equation (\ref{nb1}) with the Dirichlet boundary condition, when the external forcing is changed into multiple ones the existence of multiple steady-state responses was discussed by Wolansky \cite{Wol2}.
+The present state-state bifurcation analysis is applicable to the Dirichlet boundary value problem.
+However, for the vorticity equation driven by a single forcing, it was unknown whether the basic solution branches into multiple steady-state solutions when the Ekman dissipation force varies.
+Moreover the steady-state bifurcation analysis of the present paper, using the Krasnoselskii bifurcation theorem \cite{Kra} and the linear spectral technique developed from Meshalkin and Sinai \cite{MS}, Iudovich \cite{Iu} and Chen et al. \cite{Chen} and Chen and Price \cite{Chen1}, is quite different to the multiple solution technique of Wolansky \cite{Wol2} although the Lagrangian formulation is developed from Wolansky \cite{Wol1}.

 The functions in the present paper are in the H\"older spaces $C^{k+\alpha}({\Omega_a})$ for integer $k\geq 0$ and real $\alpha \in [0,1)$.
 Here $C^0({\Omega_a})$ is the Banach space of all continuous functions over ${\Omega_a}$ under the norm The $C^k$ and $C^{k+\alpha}$ function spaces are defined as with the norm